Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.

-Kidneys reabsorb more or less bicarbonate from urine to raise or lower pH, Kidneys excrete hydrogen ions into the urine in order to raise or lower pH, Kidneys work in conjunction with the buffering system and ventilation rate, and The kidneys are faster to compensate than the lungs
+Kidneys reabsorb more or less bicarbonate from urine to raise or lower pH, The kidneys are faster to compensate than the lungs, Kidneys excrete hydrogen ions into the urine in order to raise or lower pH, or Kidneys work in conjunction with the buffering system and ventilation rate